 Colourful Shirts

-In the 1860s and 1870s, football was almost exclusively played by members of the upper classes.
+In the 1860s and 1870s, the upper classes almost exclusively played football.
 Players would be responsible for buying their kit and it was only the wealthy that could afford to do so.
-Kit colours were associated with the schools or sports teams of the players and football kit designs certainly favoured very bright colour combinations.
+Players wore the colours associated with their schools or sports teams.
+Designs often featured bright colour combinations.

 Forest School football team, 1884